dabamos/openadms-node/README.md

 OpenADMS can either be used with CPython 3.6 or PyPy3.5.

-The current development version of OpenADMS is 0.5 (code name “Eindhoven”).
+The current development version of OpenADMS is 0.6 (code name “Fukuyama”).
 For more information, please see https://www.dabamos.de/.

 ## Installation